Everyday Creation

 Knight eventually went on to get a nursing degree, but she continued to reap the benefits of "Mr. Big Stuff."
 To watch her perform later on in life, you can go here.
 And please read some of the sweet comments, like this one: "Classy lady, will be sadly missed.
 This live version nailed it."

 In the chapters, there's a press photo of Knight performing in 1971.
 It was distributed by Stax Records and is available on Wikimedia Commons.
-There are images of two of her album covers as well.
+There are images of two of her album covers in the chapters and one of them, "Mr. Big Stuff" is in the thumbnail too.

 Also in the chapters, you can go right to the tribute by skipping my intro; feel free to skip my closing remarks too.
 Both are there to provide context for those who haven't listened to the other tributes.